free office software

 Speed up your hard drive

-From Piriform, the same stable as CCleaner, Defraggler is a defragmenting tool.
+From Piriform, the same company as CCleaner, Defraggler is a defragmenting tool.
 Fragments are made when your computer splits up files because there's not enough space in the place they were originally saved.
 It has a significant effect on performance, since when re-opening these files, your PC has to find two (or more) pieces instead of one.
 Defragmenters join the pieces together again, thus speeding up the computer.

-Windows has its own Disk Defragmenter, which can be found in the System Tools menu, but it takes ages, as it'll only go through your entire hard disk at one go.
-Defraggler can be used to do the job on a smaller scale: just choose the files and it'll process them in a few seconds.
+Windows has a similar function built-in, called Defragment and Optimise Drives, which can be found by right-clicking on the hard drive in question and left clicking on 'Properties' and then the 'Tools' tab, but it takes ages, as it'll only go through the entire drive in one go.
+Defraggler can be used to do the job on a smaller scale – just choose the files and it'll process them in a few seconds.

 Download: